Pope Urban II: Spain

-Urban also gave support to the crusades in Spain against the Moors there.
-Pope Urban was concerned that the focus on the east and Jerusalem would neglect the fight in Spain.
+Urban here gave support to the crusades in Spain against the Moors there.
+According to Chevedden, Urban was concerned that the focus on the east and Jerusalem would neglect the fight in Spain.
 He saw the fight in the east and in Spain as part of the same crusade so he would offer the same remission of sin for those that fought in Spain and discouraged those that wished to travel east from Spain.
+A similar line is taken by Erdmann, who views the conflict in Iberia as being premeditated by the Mahdia campaign of 1087 conducted by Pope Victor III due to the granting of an indulgence.
+This campaign, Erdmann argues, was considered a success because of the elevation of the see of Pisa in 1092 in which Urban acknowledges the recent "triumph" of the Pisans over Saracen forces.

 Sicily

 Urban received vital support in his conflict with the Byzantine Empire, Romans and the Holy Roman Empire from the Norman of Campania and Sicily.
 In return he granted Roger I the freedom to appoint bishops (the right of lay investiture), to collect Church revenues before forwarding to the papacy, and the right to sit in judgment on ecclesiastical questions.
 Roger I virtually became a legate of the Pope within Sicily.
 In 1098 these were extraordinary prerogatives that Popes were withholding from temporal sovereigns elsewhere in Europe and that later led to bitter confrontations with Roger's Hohenstaufen heirs.